-Introduction
+1. Introduction

-It is important to the board that any suspected fraud, misconduct, malpractice or wrongdoing by workers or employees of Moulsham Infant School is reported and properly dealt with.
+It is important to the board that any suspected fraud, misconduct, malpractice or wrongdoing by workers or employees of the school/Trust is reported and properly dealt with.
 The board is committed to creating an open and supportive environment where individuals feel able to "speak up" about any genuine concerns regarding the alleged wrongful conduct of the employer, or about the conduct of a fellow employee, or any third party.

-This policy sets out the framework for how issues can be raised confidentially internally, and/or if necessary, outside the management structure of Moulsham Infant School to a prescribed body (see 2.1 below).
+This policy sets out the framework for how issues can be raised confidentially internally, and/or if necessary, outside the management structure of the school/Trust to a prescribed body (see 2.1 below).
 All disclosures will be handled consistently and fairly and appropriate action will be taken by the school to resolve the issue in line with this policy.